ipfs/js-ipfs/examples/circuit-relaying/README.md

 `Node A` tries to connect to `Node B` but, UH-OH!
 There is a firewall in between that's preventing it from happening.
 If both `Node A` and `Node B` know about a relay, they can use it to establish the connection.

-This is how it looks like, in somewhat simplified steps:
+This is what it looks like, in simplified steps:

-1. `Node A` tries to connect to `Node B` over one of its know addresses
+1. `Node A` tries to connect to `Node B` over one of its known addresses
-2. Connection fails because of firewall/nat/incompatible transports/etc...
+2. Connection fails because of firewall/NAT/incompatible transports/etc...
 3. Both `Node A` and `Node B` know of the same relay - `Relay`
 4. `Node A` falls back to dialing over `Relay` to `Node B` using its `'/p2p-circuit'` address, which involves:
    1. `Node A` sends a `HOP` request to `Relay`